sall0-0p/UwUntu-Docs/api-reference/utils/Map.md

 Associates the specified value with the specified key in this map.

 {: .important}
-> You can still use standart lua method of setting data to the table.
+> You can still use standard lua method of setting data to the table.
 > ```lua
 > local map = Map(someTable);
 > map.key1 = "value1";